zschaeffer/dsp/04-command_line.md

 ---

-Make a cheat sheet for yourself: a list of commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.
+Make a cheat sheet for yourself: a list of at least **ten** commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

 REPLACE THIS TEXT WITH YOUR RESPONSE